Magic-angle semimetals: Results

 All sufficient ingredients for emulating magic-angle phenomenon are available in ultra-cold atomic gas and metamaterial~\cite{Rechtsman2008,Peterson2018} experiments.
 In particular for ultra-cold atomic gases, to probe fermionic strong correlations, the atomic species ${}^{40}$K and ${}^6$Li are prime candidates; we estimate that the underlying lattice can be relatively shallow (around 8 lattice recoil energies), and need temperatures relative to the Fermi temperature (of the entire gas) $T/T_{\mathrm F}\approx 0.25$ to ensure fermion population fills but does not exceed the first miniband.
 To see large correlations, trap sizes should accommodate at least roughly $30\times 30$ optical lattice sites.
-In addition to any spectroscopic measurements that probe the density of states (e.g. radiofrequency spectroscopy~\cite{Gaebler-2010}), we propose and demonstrate~\cite{SuppMat} that the analysis of wavepacket dynamics is an indicator of magic-angle physics.
-In the absence of interactions, we numerically predict a non-monotonic spreading of the wave function for increasing $W$~\cite{SuppMat} in the regime with multiple magic angles.
-We have also studied the interacting model in the hydrodynamic regime by using a generalization of the Boltzmann kinetic equation~\cite{SuppMat,SchneiderRosch2012}.
-Its solution confirms the drastic decrease of the expansion velocity and a substantial enhancement of diffusive dynamics near the magic angle.
+In addition to any spectroscopic measurements that probe the density of states (e.g. radiofrequency spectroscopy~\cite{Gaebler-2010}), we propose and demonstrate (in more detail in {Supplementary Note 4}) that the analysis of wavepacket dynamics is an indicator of magic-angle physics.
+In the absence of interactions, we numerically predict a non-monotonic spreading of the wave function for increasing $W$ (see {Supplementary Figure 10}) in the regime with multiple magic angles.
+We have also studied the interacting model in the hydrodynamic regime by using a generalization of the Boltzmann kinetic equation~\cite{SchneiderRosch2012} (see details in {Supplementary Note 4}).
+Its solution confirms the drastic decrease of the expansion velocity and a substantial enhancement of diffusive dynamics near the magic angle, see Fig.~\ref{fig:Boltzmann}.
 The observation of these effects is possible within experimentally realistic observation time of $50 t^{-1}$ ($\sim \!\!
 10$--$100$ ms).
-Moreover, our work opens an entirely novel experimental protocol for realizing strong correlations by first cooling the gas to quantum degeneracy and then applying a quasiperiodic potential to create flat bands without the need to cool the system in a Mott insulator phase or load the atoms into a flat band.
+Moreover, our work {demonstrates} an experimental protocol for realizing strong correlations by first cooling the gas to quantum degeneracy and then applying a quasiperiodic potential to create flat bands without the need to cool the system in a Mott insulator phase or load the atoms into a flat band.